psevestre/openid-fapi/Financial_API_Grant_Management.md

 Both could use standardized `grant_id` and grant management endpoint's `DELETE` operation to achieve the same.

 ## Querying the details of a grant
 There are a lot of business scenarios where some details of the grant could change post original authorisation.
+Therefore, clients might need a way to query the current details of a grant.

 Examples: